1egoman/slackpgp/README.md

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-After installation, the app hosts a http server.
-There is a setup guide available at `/` that will walk you through setting up the service correctly.
+After deployment, click on `View`.
+You'll be brought to a setup guide that'll walk you through setting up slack to work with this slackbot.

 ## Usage